lcpp-org/hpic2doc/docs/source/build_on_ubuntu_from_source.rst

 It is highly recommended installing all the dependencies of hPIC2 via Spack, even if you already have some of them installed on your system.
 This will ensure that the correct versions are used.
-Before installing hPIC from source, set up Spack and the dependencies as follows.
+Before installing hPIC2 from source, set up Spack and the dependencies as follows.

 ..
 Follow the instructions for